jsliacan/flagmatic-w/README.md

 A version of Flagmatic with extra functionality such as assumptions and stability checks.
-It is known to work with Sage-7.4.
+This version was updated to run on SageMath 9.X and several of the core computations have been parallelized using Python's multiprocessing.

 flagmatic